culturedigitalskills/2024-digitisation-photogrammetry/episodes/setting-up-the-environment.Rmd

 ---
-title: 'Process overview'
+title: 'Processing overview'
 teaching: 10
 exercises: 2
 ---

 :::::::::::::::::::::::::::::::::::::: questions

-- How do you capture images and create 3d models for 3D digital preservation and publication ?
+- How do you create 3d models for 3D digital preservation and publication ?
 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives